Market Update for September 27th

 –

-This is a reminder that our market opens at 8 a.m.
+📣 This is a reminder that our market opens at 8 a.m.
 For safety reasons, vendors are not allowed to sell before the market opens.
-We make sure everyone is set up, and all vehicles are moved from inside the market before opening the market, and we appreciate your kindness to the vendors!
+We ensure that everyone is set up and all vehicles are moved from inside the market before opening.
+We appreciate your kindness to the vendors.

 –